metakermit/generator-django-rest/README.md

 A [Yeoman](http://yeoman.io) generator for a Django REST API (and optionally a React SPA) that makes you efficient, includes features you need in a typical modern web app, yet keeps things simple.
-You can see an example app bootstrapped in this manner [here][hellodjango].
+You can see an example project bootstrapped in this manner [here][hellodjangorest].

 **Note: the project is still considered to be in beta until I get a chance to test it on more apps.
 That said, I am using it in my own projects :)**